Mohammedhassa15/code-challenge-1/README.md

 // Ask input for how much the person wants to send
 ## this is for the user input prompt
 const transactionFeeInput = prompt ("Unatuma ngapi?
 (KES)");
+# this one converts the string into a number
 const amountToSend = Number (transactionFeeInput);
 estimateTransactionFee (amountToSend);

+# written by Mohammed Hassan